matcpn/FirstGameFin/README.txt

 dont realy have and excuse for that other than it saved time (which is obviously no excuse).

 Oh well, here's the final project

+And yes, I get the whole point of github is that I can roll back a change like this, but I just prefer it this way because i'm not a real programmer...yet